majdbousaad/Magna-project/README.md

 A training project for MagnaMedia

 ## Solution
-1. Adding `@JsonManagedReference` and `@JsonBackReference` around the relational entities
+1. Adding `@ManyToOne` relation
-2. Adding Exceptions
+2. Adding more exceptions
-3. Custom queries to fetch super classes
+3. Adding repoistories for superclasses to fetch their entities

 ## Problems
 1. No transactional
-2. OneToOne relation only